 Won dismissal of all charges against executive of a Chinese public company charged with theft of trade secrets.
 Mr. Lincenberg’s cross-examination in Iowa of FBI agents, which led to the dismissal of the charges, is highlighted in Mara Hvistendahl’s book, The Scientist and the Spy.

-Successfully defended a UCLA professor against felony conflict of interest charge.
-Won appeal.
+Successfully defended a UCLA professor against felony conflict of interest charge and then prevailed on appeal.

-Successfully defended a health care provider against reporting charges, resulting in dismissal at trial.
+Successfully defended a health care provider against mandatory reporting charges, resulting in dismissal at trial.

 Successfully defended a CFO against revenue recognition and options backdating criminal and SEC prosecutions in New York.
-Mr. Lincenberg recently hung the jury in two successive trials leading to dismissal of all charges followed by settlement on a lesser charge.
+Mr. Lincenberg hung the jury in two successive trials leading to dismissal of all charges followed by settlement on a lesser charge with probation.

 Successfully defended companies and executives of public companies in several pending FCPA investigations.

 Defended the CEO and owner of a prominent garment industry company charged in a $15 million workers’ compensation fraud case, resulting in a probationary sentence.

-Successfully represented public telecom company in patent, breach of contract case, and internal investigation matters.
+Successfully represented public telecom company in patent, breach of contract, and internal investigation matters.